Reema Lagoo: Hindi films

 She went on to play supporting roles with some of the biggest names in the Hindi film industry, mostly as the mother of the lead characters.
 She first rose to prominence with the Hindi film Qayamat Se Qayamat Tak (1988) where she played Juhi Chawla's mother.
 She was seen in a controversial role in Aruna Raje's Rihaee (1988).
 She then starred in the blockbuster film Maine Pyar Kiya (1989) as Salman Khan's mother and then in Saajan (1991), also a superhit success at the box office.
 She starred in action drama and crime thriller Gumrah (1993) as Sridevi's mother, Jai Kishen (1994) as Akshay Kumar's mother and Rangeela (1995) as Urmila Matondkar's mother.
 Her Gumrah (1993) was seventh-highest grosser of the year at the box office, Jai Kishen (1994) was a commercial success (declared 'semihit').
 Rangeela (1995) was highest grosser of the year at the box office.

 Most prominently, she has starred in some of the biggest hits in the Bollywood industry including the Hum Aapke Hain Koun..!
-(1994), Yeh Dillagi (1994), Dilwale (1994), Rangeela (1995), Kuch Kuch Hota Hai (1998), Kal Ho Naa Ho (2003), Hum Saath-Saath Hain (1999) Vaastav: The Reality (1999) In this role that won her a fourth Filmfare Award for best supporting actress, Lagoo played the mother of a gangster played by Sanjay Dutt.
+(1994), Yeh Dillagi (1994), Dilwale (1994), Rangeela (1995), Kuch Kuch Hota Hai (1998), Kal Ho Naa Ho (2003), Hum Saath-Saath Hain (1999) Vaastav: The Reality (1999) In this role that earned her a fourth Filmfare Award nomination for best supporting actress, Lagoo played the mother of a gangster played by Sanjay Dutt.
 She has been credited in the media as a coming of a "new-age mother" in Hindi cinema.

 Though mostly playing a middle-aged mother in films, she has also played other roles earlier in her career.
 She played the role of a dancer in Aakrosh (1980) and a cold-hearted businesswoman in Yeh Dillagi (1994).